-What Colors Go with Light Oak Floors?
+What Colors Go with Light Oak Hardwood Floors?

-Natural oak floors have a bit of yellow in them.
+Natural oak hardwood floors have a bit of yellow in them.
 Complementary paint colors include white and neutral tones like beige or gray.
-If the floors have been bleached white, you can use almost any color that suits your taste, and it will look good.
+If the hardwood floors have been bleached white, you can use almost any color that suits your taste, and it will look good.

-Can You Lighten Dark Wood Floors?
+Can You Lighten Dark Hardwood Floors?

-Perhaps your dream home didn't come with the floor color that matched your dream.
-What you wanted was a natural color, but the previous owner stained the floor coffee brown.
+Perhaps your dream home didn't come with the hardwood floor color that matched your dream.
+What you wanted was a natural color, but the previous owner stained the hardwood floor coffee brown.
 Ripping them up and replacing them is not in the budget.

 How can you make the best of them, visually?
 Use light and bright colors from the baseboard to the ceiling to offset the darkness.
 If possible, go with a satin or matte finish.
 A high-gloss finish means high maintenance.
 It will show every scratch and speck.

-If you don't like a dark floor, you can lighten it without having to replace it.
+If you don't like a dark hardwood floor, you can lighten it without having to replace it.
 However, a perfect outcome will depend on the condition and the wood's natural color.
 Changing the color requires sanding.
 It's a messy job best left to experienced pros with the right equipment.